aze2201/nn-sample/README.md

-# Detailed Analysis of a Lua Neural Network for Word-to-Character Sequence Prediction
+# Lua Neural Network for Word-to-Character Sequence Prediction

 **Your Name**